Do I need a carbon monoxide alarm?

 5 Beeps Every Minute: End of Life.
 It is time to replace your carbon monoxide alarm.

-IN AN EFFORT TO SLOW THE SPREAD OF COVID-19, this service has been temporarily suspended until it is deemed safe to do so.
 This service requires our staff to enter multiple dwellings a day and has the potential to spread the virus.
 This is for the safety of ourselves and the public.

 We do not endorse or recommend a particular brand of carbon monoxide alarm.
 The image is an illustration to ensure you get the proper items needed to ensure installation.
 It is important to ensure the packaging states that it is wired and that the hard wire adapters are included.